 If you are interested in reviving your corporation, contact our office today to obtain a custom quote to assist with this filing:

-[email protected] OR 1-416-599-9009
+email@example.com or 1-416-599-9009

 What Happens If One Business Partner Wants To Cancel And Another Does Not?

 If you have a Firm Name for a General Partnership, previously called a General Partnership, registered and one partner no longer wants to operate the business, you have two options.
 You can file an amendment to remove the partner who no longer wants to be involved as long as two or more partners remain on file.
 If only one partner remains, you can either add another partner to replace the one leaving or cancel the General Partnership and register as a Sole Proprietorship using the same business information.

 Corporations can operate with a single director, so business owners can be removed if they no longer wish to be a part of the business as long as one director remains.
 A Notice of Change can quickly and easily update the directors of a corporation on file.
 To completely remove a partner and protect all parties from any risk, liability and access associated with the corporation, it is recommended to file the appropriate paperwork with a corporate lawyer as well.